Joint Enhancement and Classification using Coupled Diffusion Models of Signals and Logits

 We conclude the experiments by considering different aspect of the proposed approach using several ablation studies.

 \paragraph{Effect of Sampling Steps.} We examined the sensitivity of our approach to the number of diffusion sampling steps $T$.
 We executed our three strategies on varying diffusion steps from 1 to 150.
 Results are shown in Fig.~\ref{fig:sampling_steps}, evaluating CIFAR-100 and ImageNet32-100 under $30\%$ Gaussian noise.
 On both datasets, the \emph{Parallel} strategy appears to exhibit rapid convergence, reaching stable performance within very few steps ($<10$).
 In contrast, the \emph{Nested} and \emph{Alternating} methods generally require more steps to saturate.
+The strong performance of the \emph{Parallel} strategy stems from its tight, step-level coupling: at each denoising step, both processes are immediately informed by the latest state of the other, enabling continuous mutual refinement.
+This feedback rapidly aligns signal reconstruction with evolving semantic predictions, allowing errors to be corrected early.
+As a result, high-quality predictions are achieved in significantly fewer steps.
+This behavior is consistent across datasets, suggesting it is driven by the coupling mechanism rather than dataset-specific factors.
 These trends are consistent across datasets, suggesting that the convergence behavior is driven by the coupling strategy rather than dataset-specific factors.
 We plan to explore this in future work.

 \paragraph{Guidance Source in Parallel Sampling.} In this part we would like to consider whether to guide the update using the current noisy sample (i.e., $\vx_{t-1}$ or $\vy_{t}$) or the corresponding clean estimate (i.e., $\hat{\vx}_0^{(t)}$ or $\hat{\vy}_0^{(t+1)}$).
 This is mostly relevant for the \emph{Parallel} strategy, where updating one modality at timestep $t$ requires conditioning on the other modality at an intermediate (partially denoised) timestep.
 The noisy sample reflects a conservative update that remains closely tied to the diffusion posterior, while the clean estimate provides a more semantically informative signal but relies more heavily on the model’s prediction of the previous step.